dnidever/spyderwebb/docs/index.rst

 Description
 ===========
-|SPyderWebb| reduces and extracts JWST NIRSpec spectra.
+|spyderwebb| reduces and extracts JWST NIRSpec spectra.

 The main steps are: